LincolnCB/zynq_toolbox/snickerdoodle_src/README.md

 ```bash
 ./build-kernel.sh -r
 ```
-This requires sudo permissions to properly build the filesystem.
+(This last one requires sudo permissions to properly build the filesystem).

 To clean the directories, run:
 ```bash